Hikaru Shida: Freelancing and Makai (2014–2019)

 Shida worked her first event as a freelancer on April 1, 2014, for Miyako Matsumoto's Gake no Fuchi Puroresu.
 As part of the event, Shida wrestled twice; first losing to Red Arremer and then defeating Matsumoto in a Last Woman Standing match.
 On April 5, Shida returned to the United States to work for Shimmer at their Volume 62 internet pay-per-view (iPPV) in New Orleans, Louisiana, where she defeated Evie.
 On April 12, Shida took part in Shimmer's DVD tapings back in Berwyn, losing to Mia Yim as part of Volume 63 and defeating Kimber Lee as part of Volume 64.
 The following day, Shida lost to Mercedes Martinez on Volume 65, before ending her American tour with a win over Athena on Volume 66.
-Upon her return to Japan, Shida was granted a shot at Pro Wrestling Wave's Single Championship on April 20, but was defeated by the defending champion, Yumi Ohka.
+Upon her return to Japan, Shida was granted a shot at Pro Wrestling Wave Single Championship on April 20, but was defeated by the defending champion, Yumi Ohka.
 On May 9, Shida announced she would start producing her own independent events under the banner of "Oshiri Ressha de Go!"
 (Japanese for "Go by Buttock Train!"), starting with August 28 in Tokyo's Shinjuku Face.
 From May 5 to June 22, Shida took part in the round-robin portion of the 2014 Catch the Wave tournament, finishing with a record of four wins and two draws and winning her block.
 On July 27, Shida first defeated Tomoka Nakagawa in the semifinals and then Misaki Ohata in the finals to win the 2014 Catch the Wave.

 On August 24, Shida defeated Yumi Ohka to become the new Wave Single Champion.
 On August 28, in the main event of the first Oshiri Ressha de Go! event, Shida teamed with Masato Tanaka in an intergender tag team match, where they were defeated by Kana and Kenny Omega.
 Three days later, Shida made her first successful defense of the Wave Single Championship against Mika Iida.
 On October 4, Shida made her debut for Revolution Championship Wrestling (RCW) in Barcelona, Spain, defeating Leah Owens and Audrey Bride in a three-way match to win the RCW Women's Championship.
 On October 29, Shida successfully defended both the Wave Single Championship and the RCW Women's Championship against Mari Apache.
 She made another successful defense of both titles on December 21, when her match with Mio Shirai ended in a thirty-minute time limit draw.
 On December 26, Shida returned to Reina Joshi Puroresu, coming to Syuri's aid and attacking Kana after she had defeated her to become the new Reina World Women's Champion.
 On January 25, Shida made her fourth successful defense of the Wave Single Championship against Kyusei Sakura Hirota.
 On February 7, Shida returned to RCW, losing the promotion's Women's Championship back to Leah Owens in a street fight.
 Four days later, Shida also lost the Wave Single Championship to Ayako Hamada.